Strictly Come Dancing 2020 line-up – Full list of confirmed celebrity contestants

 Partnered with: Gorka Marquez

-EastEnders favourite Maisie Smith will be waltzing her way over the road from Albert Square to Elstree Studios as she signs up for Strictly Come Dancing.
+EastEnders favourite Maisie Smith waltzed her way over the road from Albert Square to Elstree Studios when she signed up for Strictly Come Dancing.
 The Tiffany Butcher actress has actually been on the show before but for a special.
 She has some hip hop and experience from her previous training, but will she lift the Glitterball?

+Funnyman Bill Bailey was confirmed to be taking part in Strictly Come Dancing.
+Bill was announced for the line-up on Zoe Ball’s Breakfast Show on BBC Radio 2.
+The presenter said of his news at the time: “In these are strange times we’re living through, it feels right to do something different and take on a new challenge.
+So I am delighted to be a part of this year’s unique Strictly Come Dancing.
+My late mum Madrin would have loved it – I hope she’ll be watching.”

+Good Morning Britain presenter Ranvir Singh was revealed as the fourth celebrity in the Strictly Come Dancing line-up.
+The newsreader follows in the footsteps of her GMB colleagues, Charlotte Hawkins, Susanna Reid and Richard Arnold.
+Speaking of the news, Ranvir said at the time: “The initial feeling of being confirmed for Strictly is one of complete terror – feels like embarking on a rollercoaster, where you really want to do it but you are equally scared.
+Hopefully after the first dance I will feel exhilarated rather than sick!”

 JJ Chalmers